If you enjoy this summary, please support the author by buying the book.

 - The Scots also made key contributions to the military, economic and administrative success of the British Empire.

 18th Century Scotland is yet another example of how a nation can transform itself within a few generations by copying wealthier nations rather than resenting them.
+In this case, Lowland Scots copied the English.

 Important Quotes from Book